Conversion Optimization

 Farfetch, which considers itself as a luxury fashion platform, ensures to follow some of the most critical eCommerce product page best practices:

-Key Takeaway: For SEO purposes as well as conversions, the “why” behind your brand’s dependability has to feature in your product page content—Farfetch features the following section towards the end of all their product detail pages:
+Key Takeaway: For SEO purposes as well as conversions, the “why” behind your brand’s dependability has to feature in your product detail page content.

 5. Buffy: Set up an experience that reduces returns

-Sleep product brand Buffy clearly knows how to design product page in ways that shoppers stop to read and consider:
+Sleep product brand Buffy clearly knows how to design product pages in ways that shoppers stop to read and consider:

 Key Takeaway: Always create a link to a key brand differentiator in your product page design—Buffy, for example, talks about how the free trial works on the homepage and features the same info on the product page as well.